Skip to content

 The mechanism has three parts:

 When the transaction broadcasts, an outside observer sees, for example, five inputs and five identical outputs — and no reliable way to link a given input to a given output.
-Each output has roughly a one-in-five chance of being yours.
-Run a second round and it becomes one-in-twenty-five.
-The uncertainty compounds with each cycle.
-That compounding uncertainty is the privacy.
+Within that single transaction, each output has roughly a one-in-five chance of being yours, and repeated rounds compound the uncertainty further.
+Treat those numbers as a theoretical ceiling, not a guarantee: what you do after the transaction determines how much of it survives.
+Researchers at MIT’s Digital Currency Initiative who studied real Whirlpool usage on-chain found that common user behaviours — merging change outputs back with mixed coins, or consolidating outputs — measurably shrank the effective anonymity set (MIT DCI, 2025).
+That compounding uncertainty, carefully preserved, is the privacy.

 You are not hiding your coins.
 You are dissolving the link between your identity and them — and that link, once broken cleanly, cannot be reassembled by software.